vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Usage:**

   `<transition-group>` serve as transition effects for **multiple** elements/components.
 The `<transition-group>` renders a real DOM element.
-By default it renders a `<span>`, and you can configure what element is should render via the `tag` attribute.
+By default it renders a `<span>`, and you can configure what element it should render via the `tag` attribute.

   Note every child in a `<transition-group>` must be **uniquely keyed** for the animations to work properly.

   `<transition-group>` supports moving transitions via CSS transform.
-When a child's position on screen has changed after an updated, it will get applied a moving CSS class (auto generated from the `name` attribute or configured with the `move-class` attribute).
+When a child's position on screen has changed after an update, it will get applied a moving CSS class (auto generated from the `name` attribute or configured with the `move-class` attribute).
 If the CSS `transform` property is "transition-able" when the moving class is applied, the element will be smoothly animated to its destination using the [FLIP technique](https://aerotwist.com/blog/flip-your-animations/).

   ```html
   <transition-group tag="ul" name="slide">